stephbu/aoc2023/Day6/README.md

 Started just after 9:30pm.

 ## Puzzle 1
-The recipe is familiar, parse into structs, build a process to process the data.
+The recipe is familiar, parse into structs, build function to process the data.
 Initial puzzle was pretty easy once I validated the parser.
 Quick napkin diagram to validate the assumptions.
 Used LINQ to rainbow out the permutations and gather up the "Power" calc.
 Completed part 1 in less than 30mins.